-ComplianceJanuary 17, 2024
+ComplianceJanuary 17, 2024|UpdatedMarch 07, 2025

 How to get a business license

-Licensing requirements will vary depending on your specific business activity, location, and governmental regulations.
+Business licensing and permit requirements will vary depending on your specific business activity, location, and governmental regulations.

 What is a business license?

 Note: It’s important to check local requirements.
-Not all cities and counties require a general business to obtain a business license.
+Not all cities and counties require a business to obtain a business license.
 Others may collect a business licensing fee each year.

 What business licenses and permits do I need?

 • Federal registrations: Federal licenses are generally required only for businesses regulated by a federal agency, such as the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture (USDA), the Securities and Exchange Commission (SEC), and the Bureau of Alcohol, Tobacco, and Firearms (ATF).
-Businesses subject to these licenses include grocery wholesalers, trucking companies, food service companies, restaurants that sell alcohol, and gun stores, just to name a few.
+Businesses subject to these licenses include grocery wholesalers, trucking companies, individuals and facilities handling controlled substances, food service companies, restaurants that sell alcohol, and gun stores, just to name a few.
 In addition, any individual who buys or sells more than 2,000 pounds of fresh or frozen fruits and vegetables in a day must obtain a USDA-issued PACA license.

 • Special state-issued licenses and permits: If your business sells liquor, lottery tickets, gasoline, and/or firearms you must obtain a state-issued permit for these activities.